Living in Sheffield

 Located in the county of South Yorkshire, in the north of England, Sheffield offers plenty to do both in the city and surrounding area.
 You can easily travel around the UK from here too.

-Sheffield is the fourth largest city in England.
+Sheffield is the fifth largest city in England.

 60% of the city is green space.